FuelLabs/fuel-core/README.md

 The service relies on the environment variable `RUST_LOG`.
 For more information, check the [EnvFilter examples](https://docs.rs/tracing-subscriber/latest/tracing_subscriber/struct.EnvFilter.html#examples) crate.

+Human logging can be disabled with the environment variable `HUMAN_LOGGING=false`

 ## Docker & Kubernetes
 ```
 # Create Docker Image